CapaCity-Team/EVStationSimulator/docs/user.md

   4. Saves the results in a CSV file in the "data/simulation_results" folder.
   5. Conducts data analysis.
   6. Plots the results.

 ---

-## map.py

-- **Description:**
-  - Contains map classes; all classes inherit from the map class and must implement the `generate` function.

-- **Warning:**
-  - The `__init__` method requires the following parameters:
-    - `env`: simpy.Environment
-    - `params`: dict
-  - Will always be called with these parameters and only these parameters.
-  - Additional parameters must be added to the `params` dict.

-- **Generate Function:**
-  - Takes no parameters.
-  - Returns a list of tuples, where each tuple represents x and y coordinates of a station.

----